EutechCybernetic/lucy-pro-documentation/actionsequence.md

 Lucy comes with a large collection of blocks to do many tasks.
 In addition, Lucy can be extended by custom blocks published from a connector.
 You can also enhance lucy by building a library of your own blocks.

-See [shareactions](shareactions) for more information on how to build up a library of your own re-usable blocks.
+See [Publishing Actions](actions.rst#shareactions) for more information on how to build up a library of your own re-usable blocks.

 ## Specifying Inputs